Smoky Delights: Smoking Fish with a Smoke Tube

 Time and Temperature for Smoking Fish

 The smoking time for fish varies depending on the thickness and type of fish.
-On average, you should smoke fish for:
+On average, you should hot smoke fish for:

-• Salmon: 1.5 to 2 hours at 175°F to 200°F.
+• Salmon (including king salmon and coho salmon): 1.5 to 2 hours at 175°F to 200°F.

 • Trout: 1 to 1.5 hours at 180°F.